Treatment, Care, and Advice for Phimosis

 After surgery, one shouldn’t be afraid to urinate.
 This can be done without any problems.
 If bleeding is observed, it’s best to consult a doctor.

-To prevent secondary phimosis, that is, the one that occurs after birth, the best thing is to adopt correct hygiene habits.
+To prevent secondary phimosis, that is, the one that occurs at any moment of life for various reasons, the best thing is to adopt correct hygiene habits.
 In particular, during the shower, the foreskin should be pulled back and water should be applied to the glans to avoid accumulations that can cause infections.

 Likewise, safe sex should be practiced.
 It’s best to use a condom.